“One day, you will all be millionaires.”

 Isn’t this a fun game?

-If nothing else, we now know what an arm and a leg are worth in 2060.
+If nothing else, we now know what an arm and a leg may be worth in 2060.